simonseo/blackjack/README.md

 * How was the strategy pattern used to do this?

-* For each concrete implementation, how does that implementation work from a Blackjack perspective?
+* For each concrete implementation, explain how the strategy works from a Blackjack perspective?
 What is the basis behind its decision?

 * How does one add a new betting or hitting strategy to your code?